casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 Result:

 This contains the header, payment and session details along with the execution results.

+- If the execution result field appears as `"execution_results":[]`, it means that the deploy hasn't executed yet.
+The time to load the execution result may vary depending on the network.

 <details>
 <summary>Result from querying get deploy</summary>